PyGreSQL/PyGreSQL/docs/contents/pg/module.rst

     Get the function that converts to named tuples

-This function returns the function used by PyGreSQL to construct the result of the :meth:`Query.namedresult` method.
+This returns the function used by PyGreSQL to construct the result of the :meth:`Query.namedresult` method.

+.. versionadded:: 4.1

 .. function:: set_namedresult(func)